iholloma/crdh/_essays/v01-06-mapping-mobility.md

 the white-collar workforce took on responsibility for their relatives that might well entail moving a considerable distance.
 This attachment produced two different patterns in the data.
-One pattern was of class stasis:the four working women who lived in urban New York in both years were in the same houses in 1910 as they had been in 1900, and all were living with family members.
+One pattern was of class
+stasis: the four working women who lived in urban New York in both years were in the same houses in 1910 as they had been in 1900, and all were living with family members.
 In a period when moving indicated class mobility, this suggests women's salaries were necessary for maintaining their families' homes and status.
-The other pattern found is of women moving with or joining family members in New York.
+The other pattern found is of women moving with or joining family members in New York City.
 Frances Kingsland, for example, a schoolteacher in western New York in 1900, moved to Harlem with her widowed mother; Helen Heydinger, who in 1900 was a stenographer living on her own in Boston, a decade later was working at